MaxFukui/multi-timer-app/README.md

 [] - Redux, global state
 > Setting Page
-[] - Set the sounds (Finish timer and finish all timers)
+[] - Set the sounds (Finish timer and finish all timers) [] - Create the structure able to be customized

 <!--
 ## Available Scripts